-- If the Tribe has recently intervened, the Tribe can request additional time to prepare for the Adjudication Hearing. - Does the Tribe agree that OCS' petition for removal is true/accurate? - Does the Tribe agree that the child is a Child In Need of Aid? - Does the Tribe agree that the child should be removed from the home? - Does the Tribe agree with the child's placement? - Has OCS been making active efforts? - Are parents getting the services and supports they need? - Are the children getting the supports they need? - Has visitation been set up?
+- If the Tribe has recently intervened, the Tribe can request additional time to prepare for the Adjudication Hearing. - Does the Tribe agree that OCS' petition for removal is true/accurate? - Does the Tribe agree that the child is a Child In Need of Aid? - Does the Tribe agree that the child should be removed from the home? - Does the Tribe agree with the child's placement? - Has OCS been making active efforts? - Are parents getting the services and supports they need? - Are the children getting the supports they need?

-Disposition (What's the plan?) -State's role
+Disposition (What's the plan?)

+-State's role

 OCS files Disposition Report

 15 days before hearing;

 Guardian Ad Litem (GAL) files

 report 10 days before

 hearing - both reports get

-served to the parties
+served on the parties.